open-telemetry/opentelemetry-collector-contrib/exporter/awsprometheusremotewriteexporter/README.md

 ## Configuration
 The following settings are required:
-- `endpoint`: protocol:host:port to which the exporter is going to send traces or metrics, using the HTTP/HTTPS protocol.
+- `endpoint`: The Prometheus remote write endpoint in the format.
+For example, https://aps-workspaces.us-east-1.amazonaws.com/workspaces/ws-xxx/api/v1/remote_write.

 The following settings can be optionally configured:
 - `namespace`: prefix attached to each exported metric name.